rasmuslos/ShelfPlayer/README.md

 <img src="/Screenshots/Review.png?raw=true" alt="Library" />

-### Building the app yourself
+### Sideload

+**Pre built binaries**

-**Install using your favorite Side loading tool**
+Grab the (latest Release)[https://github.com/rasmuslos/ShelfPlayer/releases/tag/v2.1.4] and install it using your favorite tool like SideStore.

-Download and install the latest release \
+Please not that the pre build binaries lack Siri and Widget support because these features either require a paid developer account or cannot be reliably implemented in a way that works with tools like SideStore.
+For further information see https://github.com/rasmuslos/ShelfPlayer/issues/20 & https://github.com/rasmuslos/ShelfPlayer/issues/4

-*Please strip app extensions (widgets, siri support, ...), they will not work as intented see https://github.com/rasmuslos/ShelfPlayer/issues/4*
+This means that stripping app extensions is highly recommended, as they will not work as intended.

 **Build the app yourself**

 1. Install Xcode
-2. Change the bundle identifier
+2. Edit the configuration file in the `Configuration` directory
+3. If you do not have a paid developer account remove the `ENABLE_ALL_FEATURES` compilation options, otherwise the app will crash
-3. Connect your iPhone to your Mac
+4. Connect your iPhone to your Mac
-4. Enable developer mode
+5. Enable developer mode
-5. Select your iPhone as the target
+6. Select your iPhone as the run destination
-6. Run the application
+7. Run the application

 ## Features